Survival guide in the “big energy bazaar”

 European electricity transmission network operators will thus be able to help, if necessary, to stabilize the Ukrainian electricity system.
 If a lack of electricity production occurs, for example […], they will be able to provide emergency electricity.
 “From Lisbon to kyiv, all the means of production are linked together and beat to the same pulse [50 hertz, le nombre de « pulsations » par seconde, soit la fréquence du réseau électrique].
 If one fails, the others can come and relieve the entire system,” RTE is assured.

 Agnès Pannier-Runacher remembers this particular moment, with such strong symbolism: “We have forgotten it a little today, but this maneuver was something,” says the minister.
 This involved serious risks, because we absolutely must not unbalance our own network.
-A problem in Ukraine could have repercussions as far as Spain, like what happened in Germany in 2006 [des coupures en cascade avaient été provoquées par l’arrêt d’une ligne à haute tension enjambant le fleuve Ems, dans le nord-ouest du pays, lors du passage d’un bateau de croisière norvégien].
+A problem in Ukraine might have repercussions as far as Spain, like what happened in Germany in 2006 [des coupures en cascade avaient été provoquées par l’arrêt d’une ligne à haute tension enjambant le fleuve Ems, dans le nord-ouest du pays, lors du passage d’un bateau de croisière norvégien].
 And this was achieved in less than three weeks by the network operators, the European equivalents of RTE, the EDF subsidiary which manages electricity transmission.
 A feat. »

 How to damage EDF